jkedmiston/anomaly_detection/README.md

 ### Tests
-Some unit tests are in src/tests
+Some unit tests for low level functions are in src/tests
+execute:
+cd src/tests
+./run_tests.sh